 - documentary evidence to support application such as purpose of visit, accommodation etc.; and

 The Premium Visa aims at encouraging foreign nationals to come for a long stay as a tourist, a retiree or a professional willing to come with his/her family and work remotely from Mauritius, in a COVID-safe destination.

-It allows a non-citizen to stay in Mauritius for a period of one year with an option to renew.
+It allows a non-citizen to stay in Mauritius for a period exceeding six (6) months up to one (1) year with an option to renew.

 |Antigua and Barbuda||Congo (Brazzaville)||Guyana||Macau SAR||Romania||Sweden|